UniMath/agda-unimath/src/orthogonal-factorization-systems/anodyne-maps.lagda.md

     is-orthogonal-left-equiv-arrow α g (J g H)
 ```

-### Anodyne maps are closed under retracts of maps
+### Anodyne maps are closed under retracts of arrows

 > This remains to be formalized.